 \subsection{Projection evolution operators}

 In the standard formulation of quantum physics, there are two kinds of time evolution: (i) the unitary evolution, which is a~deterministic evolution of the actual quantum state, and (ii) the stochastic evolution, which takes place during a~measurement.
 The latter process involves the projection of the quantum state onto the measured state and can be described by one of the projection postulates.

-There is a~common belief that this process can be described by means of the unitary evolution of a larger system.
+There is a~common belief that every measurement process can be described by means of the unitary evolution of a larger system.
 This approach leads, however, to the known quantum measurement problems \cite{Busch1996}.

 The changes principle is incompatible with the unitary evolution, where time is considered to be a~parameter.
 The idea of the changes principle suggests the opposite scenario -- the primary evolution is the stochastic evolution offered by a projection postulate.
-We propose to use the generalized form of the L\"uders \cite{Lueders} type of the projection postulate.
-We show later that the Schr\"odinger type evolution can be obtained as a~special case of the projection evolution.
+In the projection evolution formalism we propose to use the generalized form of the L\"uders \cite{Lueders} type of the projection postulate.

+One needs to notice that this mechanism defines events as subsequent steps of the evolution.

-In the following, we introduce the projection operators which are formally responsible for the quantum evolution of a physical object.
-We expect that in general these operators will be different for different systems, similarly to the Hamiltonian, which is a characteristic object for a given quantum system.
-On the other hand, one should in principle be able to construct the projection evolution operators for the whole Universe which will contain the operators for any smaller subsystem.
-It is due to the fact that \textbf{the proposed formalism does not require any external observer for the evolution}.
+In the following, we introduce the evolution operators which are formally responsible for the quantum evolution of a physical object.
+In general these operators are different for different systems, similarly to the Hamiltonian, which is a characteristic object for a given quantum system.
+On the other hand one should, in principle, be able to construct the projection evolution operators for the whole Universe which will contain the operators for any smaller subsystem.
+It is due to the fact that the proposed formalism does not require any external observer and external variables for the evolution.

-The projection evolution operator at the evolution step $\tau_n$, where $n \in \ZNumb$, is a family of mappings between the space of quantum states at the evolution step $\tau_n$ and the space of quantum states at the evolution step $\tau_{n+1}$.
-The state spaces are assumed to be some subspaces of the trace class operators (the space of operators with finite trace, i.e., the set of density operators) defined on a given Hilbert space $\mathcal{K}$.
-In this case the Hilbert space of a single, nonrelativistic spinless particle is not contained in $L^2(\RNumb^3,d^3x)$ but rather in $L^2(\RNumb^4,d^4x)$, where the fourth dimension is time, treated here on the same footing as the positions in the 3D-space.
+The projection evolution operator from the evolution step $\tau_{n-1}$ to the evolution step $\tau_{n}$, where $n \in \ZNumb$, is a family of mappings from the space of quantum states at the evolution step $\tau_{n-1}$ to the space of quantum states at the evolution step $\tau_{n}$.